 Most buses are comfortable, air-conditioned and some have Wi-Fi onboard.
 Prices range from €18 to €33, depending on the company.

 We recommend buying your bus tickets ahead, especially for rides during the peak summer months (June to August).
 If booked with FlixBus, you can easily manage your booking online (the ticket include 1 hand luggage, up to 7kg plus 1 hold luggage, up to 20kg).

 The distance between Zagreb and Split is 408 kilometers.
 If driving between these two cities, you can expect approximately a 4-hour drive, depending on the traffic.

 When you leave Zagreb, enter the A1 motorway at Lucko and follow the signs all the way to Split.
 Take in consideration it that motorways in Croatia are subject to tolls.
 A one-way tool between Zagreb and Split will cost you around €25.

-For completely stress-free transfer between Zagreb and Split, you can book a private car transfer (pick you from your Zagreb accommodation).
+For completely stress-free transfer between Zagreb and Split, we suggest booking your private car transfer.

 The train travel from Zagreb to Split will take around 6 hours and costs roughly the same as a bus.
-There are trains twice per day and additionally, there is also a Zagreb to Split night train.
+There are trains twice per day and additionally, there is also a night train from Zagreb to Split.

 The night train does take a little longer but it is comfortable and there are sleeping carriages on the train.
 We recommend you to book your train from Zagreb to Split in advance, especially from May to September, when there are many passengers.